TomasVotruba/tomasvotruba.com/packages/blog/data/2017/2017-08-07-7-new-features-in-easy-coding-standard-22.md

     After extensive cooperation with [David Grudl on Nette\CodingStandard](https://twitter.com/geekovo/status/885152407948333056) ECS got new features with **focus on developer experience**.
 Smart experience.

     Prepared configs, reduction of config to few lines, `--config` option and more.
-tweet: "7 New Features in Easy Coding Standard #codingStandard #php #solid"

 updated_since: "November 2020"
 updated_message: |